Ian McClure (bowls): National

 McClure is a two time singles winner of the Irish National Bowls Championships (2008 & 2012) and subsequently won the singles at the British Isles Bowls Championships in 2013.
 In 2022, just one month after winning Commonwealth Games gold he won his sixth national title when winning the triples at the Irish National Bowls Championships.

 Other

 In 2011, he won the pairs and fours silver medals at the Atlantic Bowls Championships and in 2015 he won the pairs gold medal and the fours bronze medal at the Atlantic Bowls Championships.
+In 2018, he won the pairs with Aaron Tennant at the Hong Kong International Bowls Classic.